 So, I sit down and meet with the family and my client.
 I talk about the case and encourage my client to be honest and give me all the details; that way, I can best advise them so we can make the best possible decision right from the beginning.

+Early decision-making is crucial.
 Do we fight the case, or do we negotiate the case?
-That's step number one.
+That's step number one, and we'll make it together, empowering you in the process.

 So, if you need the best, you've come to the right place.
 If you're worried about the punishment for your murder charge, your worry is not misplaced.
 These cases are severe.
 The best prosecutors, law enforcement, and usually the best judges, especially if the case is being tried in downtown Los Angeles, are called the Criminal Courts Building (CCB) – Clara Shortridge Foltz Criminal Justice Center.

-If it's a big murder case and takes a bunch of time, they're going to set it on the 9th floor, where they try all the high-profile cases – all of the log cases that will take some time to try.
+If it's a big murder case that takes a lot of time, they're going to set it on the 9th floor, where they try all the high-profile cases—all of the log cases that will take some time to try.

-Make sure you get the best.
-It's time to hire the best possible criminal defense attorney to get the best possible result.
+Rest assured, you're in good hands.
+It's time to hire the best criminal defense attorney to secure the best possible result.
 Pick up the phone now and ask for a meeting with Ron Hedding.
-We offer a free case consultation via phone or fill out the contact form.
+We offer a free case consultation via phone, or you can fill out the contact form.